-Land use Minimum Car Parking Requirements Minimum Cycle Parking Requirements Minimum Requirement for Motorcycle /Mobility Scooters Minimum Requirement for Disabled Parking spaces Minimum Requirement for Electric Cars Private hospitals, community and general hospitals Determined within n a Travel Plan Health centres Doctors, dentists Veterinary surgeries 2 spaces per consulting room 1 space per 2 consulting rooms or 1 space per 6 staff, whichever is greatest One space for every 25 car parking spaces.
+Health Establishments Land use Minimum Car Parking Requirements Minimum Cycle Parking Requirements Minimum Requirement for Motorcycle /Mobility Scooters Minimum Requirement for Disabled Parking spaces Electric Vehicle Charging Infrastructure Private hospitals, community and general hospitals tals, Determined within a Travel Plan Health centres Doctors, dentists Veterinary surgeries 2 spaces per consulting room 1 space per 2 consulting rooms or 1 space per 6 staff, whichever is greatest One space for every 25 car parking spaces.
 This is an additional space rather than a proportion of the provision Allocated parking spaces should be provided in a ratio of 5% of the total provision.
 These are part of the car parking provision - not additional provision.
-Provision is encouraged in accordance with the standard set out for business uses, if visitor time is likely to be sufficient to warrant installation.
-To be considered in a Travel Plan if required.
+The Council will encourage the provision of electric vehicle charging infrastructure.
+Further guidance is provided in Section 4.6.